 - Be permanently resident in an eligible Commonwealth country

-- Be registered for a PhD at a university in an eligible Commonwealth country by the time your scholarship is confirmed (September 2021)
+- Be registered for a PhD at a university in an eligible Commonwealth country by the time your Scholarship starts (September 2023)

 - Ensure that an institutional or departmental link exists between your home university and your proposed UK university.
 This link must be greater than simply a collaboration between individuals – see section on ‘Tenure and placement’ for further details.
 Both supervisors must provide a supporting statement which provides further details of the link to ensure your application is eligible.

-- Be available to start your academic studies in the UK by January 2022
+- Be available to start your academic studies in the UK in September 2023

-- By December 2021, hold a first degree of at least upper second class (2:1) honours standard, or a second-class degree and a relevant postgraduate qualification (usually a Master’s degree)
+- By September 2023, hold a first degree of at least upper second class (2:1) honours standard, or a lower second class degree and a relevant postgraduate qualification (usually a Master’s degree)

 The CSC aims to identify talented individuals who have the potential to make change.
 We are committed to a policy of equal opportunity and non-discrimination and encourage applications from a diverse range of candidates.
 For further information on the support available to fellows with a disability, see the CSC disability support statement.